 There is, of course, COVID-19 going around so there are certain things that the school is not doing and these are probably subject to change so check with the school.
 During my Piscine there was no sleeping over, you had to be in the Paris region, you had to wear a mask all the time, you had to clean your computer, you had to only walk through the school in certain directions, etc….

 I only had one bad experience with an evaluation and it was in the last week on a very bad day where the evaluator basically ripped my code apart and failed me on everything for not protecting my mallocs.
 It sort of blind sided me but in the end it was my own fault.
 If I had of defended my code instead of believing the guy who was so much better then I might have asked a question like, “Are you sure the Moulinette will fail the code because of the unprotected mallocs?”.
 As it turned out, he was wrong but his write off of my code severely affected my grading as it is a mix between the Moulinette grading and your evaluations.
 For example, you might get 100% with the Moulinette but if you only have 50% scores from the evaluations you are probably going to only get 75% (or maybe 60%) of the points.
-What this guy did was wrong and against the pedology of the school but I failed to defend myself so it was my fault.
+What this guy did was wrong and against the pedology of the school but I failed to defend my code so it was my fault.

 You can’t plug in a normal audio jack but there are USB ports on the keyboard that you can use.
 The mice on many of the computers are the silly Apple ones so you may want to bring a mouse.
 Some computers are better than others depending on the wear and tear of the keyboards and mice and whether the monitor can still be adjusted upwards (I used a rolled up piece of paper behind mine).